Outpatient Knee Replacement Surgery

 - Adapting recovery resources to the home or outpatient setting has led to greater patient independence.

-- Technological improvements in communication between the patient and the surgeon’s team.
+- Technological improvements in communication between the patient and Dr. DeClaire’s team at Michigan Knee Institute.

 The risks of outpatient knee replacement are similar to the in-patient procedure.
 The possible complications after outpatient knee replacement can include: